Woodstock conveyancing FAQs

 Some conveyancing solicitors in Woodstock carry out the conveyancing on a price per hour basis others work on a fixed fee.

 Your conveyancing solicitor will work on a fixed conveyancing fee basis, with no unexpected 'add-ons'.
 Your quote will set out what you will pay when your sale or purchase completes.

-If, for any reason at all, your sale or purchase does not go ahead, you will be covered by our No Move, No Fee guarantee.
+If, for any reason at all, your sale or purchase does not go ahead, you will be covered by a No Move, No Fee guarantee.

 Will I need property searches when buying a property in Woodstock?